 In the middle of the complex flows a multi-tiered fountain that has statues of Ganga and Yamuna standing on their respective vehicles – Crocodile and Tortoise.
 This is the manifestation of Sangam of two rivers at Prayag.

-It also tells me that we were always a well-knit nation and our sacred geography bound us like nothing else can.
+It also tells me that we were always a well-knit nation and our sacred geography bound us as nothing else can.

 We entered the complex through a lovely gate and the temples surrounded by colorful flowers greeted us.
 We began from the left-hand side so that we move around the complex in a clockwise manner.
 This would help us do the parikrama or circumambulation of the whole complex.

-Our first stop was Rameshwaram temple, in distinct Dravidian temple style.
+Our first stop was Rameshwaram temple, in a distinct Dravidian temple style.
 We entered through the tall colorful Gopuram.
-Said a prayer to the Shivalinga that was set up by none other than lord Ram in Ramayana on his way back from Sri Lanka.
+Said a prayer to the Shivalinga that was set up by none other than Lord Ram in Ramayana on his way back from Sri Lanka.